MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/agreement-booking-setup.png)

-Next you need to define a pattern for work orders to be created by selecting **Booking Recurrence** on the command bar at the top.
+Next you need to define a pattern for work orders to be created by selecting **Booking Recurrence** in the command bar at the top.

 Use the pop up window to define a recurrence.